 The Cricut Foil Tool Kit includes the tool itself, plus 3 interchangeable tips for fine, medium and bold foil transfer lines.
 Also included with the tool kit are 12 foil transfer sheets (silver and gold 4” x 6” sheets) and 4 pre-cut pieces of tape for every sheet of foil included (i.e. 12 sheets of foil = 48 pieces of tape).

 Foil sheets are also sold separately in Jewel tones (aqua, purple, emerald) and Ruby (red, rose gold, pink), and you can buy large 12″ x 12″ sheets in gold, silver, rose gold, and red.

 How do you change tool tips?

-Changing the tip of the foil tool is much the same as changing the blade of the fine point blade.
-Press the post at the top of the tool housing inward to release the tip.
-Remove the tip from the housing and insert its replacement.
-The blunt ends of the foil tips are magnetic to help you get them set inside the housing properly.
+Changing the tip of the foil tool is much the same as changing the blade of the Fine Point blade.
+Press the post at the top of the tool housing inward to push the tip out.
+Pull the tip from the housing and insert its replacement.
+The blunt end of the tool tip sets inside the housing properly via a magnet – you’ll feel the tip snug into place.
 When the tip is in place, the tool will be ready to use.

-Cool tip: Use the magnet blade strip in the door storage compartment of your Cricut Maker to keep track of your foil transfer tool tips when not in use.
+Cool tip: Use the magnet blade strip in the door storage compartment of your Cricut Maker or Explore machine to keep track of your foil transfer tool tips when not in use.